awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-view-one.md

 1. Access the channel that the endpoint is associated with, as described in [Viewing Channel Details](channels-view.md)\.

 1. On the channel's details page, choose the endpoint name to view details such as package information and playback preview\.
-For downstream device requests, you must provide the endpoint URL from the **Endpoint URL** field\.
+For downstream device requests, you must provide the endpoint URL from the **Endpoint URL** field or the CloudFront CDN URL\.